CobaltFusion/DebugViewPP/README.md

 DebugView++
 ----------

-DebugView++ is a viewer for Win32 OutputDebugString based logging in the style of Sysinternals DebugView.
+DebugView++ is a viewer for, amoung others, Win32 OutputDebugString based logging in the style of Sysinternals DebugView.
 DebugView++ features:

 - single selfcontaining executable, setup is provided but not required
 - runs without prerequisites on WinXPSP3, Vista and 7/8.x
 - capture both Win32 and Global Win32 messages
+- capture stdin piped messages, allows you to connect any kind of logging
 - tabbed views
 - resolve PID to process name
 - filter by process or message